oourfali/manageiq-presentation/slides.md

 - New features will only be available in version 4 of the API

-- Initial suppport for the API backwards compatibility mode has been added, so that Darga will work with version 4 of oVirt
+- Initial suppport for the API backwards compatibility mode has been added, so that Darga will work with version 4 of oVirt out of the box

+???

+The key point here is that in order to use the new capabilities of oVirt it is mandatory to use version 4 of the API, version 3 is only for temporary backwards compatbility.

 ---